campos20/campos20/README.md

 ---

 ## Open source

+**Math related projects**

+- [Poincaré Disk Web](https://github.com/campos20/poincare-disk-web) — interactive Poincaré disk model in the browser, with hyperbolic geometry.
+Built with React, TypeScript, and Vite.

+**Music related projects**

+- [Virtual VS](https://github.com/campos20/virtual-vs) - An open-source multitrack backing-track player for live musicians - a phone replacing the laptop + audio interface + DAW rig (a "VS"/Playback-style setup)

+- [Segue List](https://github.com/campos20/segue-list/) - A setlist app for musicians: write your songs' lyrics once, group them into setlists, and read them on a phone or tablet during a show

 **World Cube Association** — volunteer engineer since 2016 The WCA governs all official Rubik's cube competitions worldwide.
 Contributed to scramble generation software used in every official competition, built a statistics portal processing millions of entries, added Terraform IaC to existing manual infrastructure, and revamped the legacy web interface to React.